thinknlive/picolisp-acdc/README.md

 # picolisp-acdc
-## Arithmetic Coding: Basic adaptive model implementation
+## Arithmetic Coding: coder + simple adaptive model

 Implementation is based on the algorithm and code described in